vecna/invi.sible.link/README.md

     fullifyPromises,
     mongo

 ## exposer

-**Runs where chopstick runs** 7300
+**Runs where chopstick run**, 7300

-expose via API in a raw version what the chopsticks exectutions results are.
+expose via API in a raw version what the chopsticks exectutions, can't be performed by chopstick itself because this is a webserver and chopstick has different execution pattern.

 ## socialpressure

 **Runs whenever**

-generate output for the social media, fetch from storyteller API
+Tooks input from machete API, generate output for the social media and contains the logic to automatize activities

 # requirements